We don’t monkey around when it comes to our hot chocolate

 Hot chocolate is made from cocoa seeds, which grow in pods on the bark of the Theobroma (which translates to ‘food of the Gods’) Cocoa tree.
 To make the cocoa seeds into an edible form they are dried and roasted, leaving the cocoa nibs.
 The cocoa nibs are then crushed into a thick paste that can be mixed with water to make a chocolate drink.

 It is believed that the first chocolate drink was made in Mexico, in as early as 500BC.
 One of the animals you are likely to spot in the Mexican rainforests, where you’d find cocoa growing on the Theobroma trees, is a monkey (in particular howler and spider monkeys).
-We would like to introduce our new Jelly Cat monkey mascot, who will be looking after all things hot chocolate here at Miles.
-Our tropical friend will be named in April and is available to purchase, with or without our Heavenly Hot chocolate!
+We would like to introduce our new Jelly Cat monkey mascot, Theo, who will be looking after all things hot chocolate here at Miles.
+Our tropical friend is available to purchase, with or without our Heavenly Hot chocolate!

 The chocolate drink was originally made up of ground cocoa seeds mixed with water, cornmeal and chillies.
 The Aztecs would drink the chocolatey mixture cold, while the Mayans preferred it hot.
 Both the Mayans and the Aztecs would aim to create a foamy, thicker drink by pouring the liquid from one cup into another, from a height and repeating it until they had the desired consistency.